-If you find out you have a warrant, it is best to speak with a criminal lawyer before you turn yourself in.
-This is the best route to take because there are many possible consequences and levels of severity of warrants.
-If you have already been arrested and had a first appearance before a judge, you have an understanding of the seriousness of your charge.
+If you find out you have a warrant, it is best to speak with a criminal defense lawyer before you turn yourself in.
+This is the best route to take because there are many possible consequences and many types of warrants.
+If you have already been arrested and had a first appearance before a judge, you have an understanding of the seriousness of your criminal charges.
 If you have not had a first appearance before a judge, you likely have little to no information about your case.
 For example, you may not know the charges, the bond amount, and whether incurring a new case has violated your probation in another case.
-A criminal defense attorney will uncover these important details for you before you turn yourself in on the warrant, so you will go in understanding exactly what you need to do to take care of it.
+A criminal defense attorney will uncover these important details for you before you turn yourself in on the outstanding warrant, so you will go in understanding exactly what you need to do to take care of it.

-It may be that you did not come to court because of an error by the clerk of court.
+It is important to show up to your assigned court date.
+If you do not show up a the court date a failure to appear warrant could be issued, which could result in jail time.
+However, it may be that you did not come to court because of an error by the clerk of court.
 You may not have been notified of your court date, or your court date may have been changed at the last minute.
-When bureaucracy-related problems explain your absence in court, your attorney will ask that your warrant be “quashed”, meaning, “cleared.”
+When bureaucracy-related problems explain your absence in court, your attorney will ask that your arrest warrant be “quashed”, meaning, “cleared.”
 Your attorney will explain to the judge that your failure to appear was due to a simple mistake and that you do not present a danger to the community.

 In a bond reduction hearing, an attorney can request a “no bond,” or release on recognizance (ROR) for you.
 This is a release based on your promise to return to court.
 In an ROR, you do not pay a bond for your release.
 Your signature is your contract with the court; you are making a promise to the court to return voluntarily.